ElmarTalibzade/count-souls/README.md

 ## Support

-You can press on that pretty looking button below, but I will always settle for a thank you! :)
+You can press that pretty-looking button below, but I will always settle for a thank you! :)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C8O3SFV)